dhawalhost/nqjson/CI_SETUP.md

-# CI/CD Setup for njson
+# CI/CD Setup for nqjson

-This document describes the comprehensive CI/CD pipeline setup for the njson library.
+This document describes the comprehensive CI/CD pipeline setup for the nqjson library.

 ## 🔧 CI/CD Pipeline Overview